argoproj/argo-cd/SECURITY.md

 feature to keep our community well-informed, and will credit you for your findings (unless you prefer to stay anonymous, of course).

-There are two ways to report a vulnerability to the Argo CD team:

-* By opening a draft GitHub security advisory: https://github.com/argoproj/argo-cd/security/advisories/new
-* By e-mail to the following address: cncf-argo-security@lists.cncf.io
+Please report vulnerabilities by e-mail to the following address:

+* cncf-argo-security@lists.cncf.io

 ## Internet Bug Bounty collaboration